 While there are times when it’s obvious that you can attribute anxiety disorders to the five aforementioned factors, there are other components in your lifestyle or diet that can significantly increase your risk for these conditions, such as:

-✓ Food additives, food dyes, GMOs and glyphosate: Artificial food additives and dyes can disrupt proper brain function and negatively affect your mood.
+Food additives, food dyes, GMOs and glyphosate: Artificial food additives and dyes can disrupt proper brain function and negatively affect your mood.

-These sweeteners also suppress brain-derived neurotrophic factor (BDNF) activity in the brain and cause adverse chemical reactions that could trigger chronic inflammation and disturb normal brain function.
+These sweeteners also suppress brain-derived neurotrophic factor (BDNF), and cause adverse chemical reactions that may lead to chronic inflammation and improper immune system and brain function.

-✓ Exposure to toxic mold: Anxiety is just one of the harmful effects of toxic mold to your mental health.
+Exposure to toxic mold: Anxiety is just one of the harmful effects of toxic mold to your mental health.

-According to Patrick McKeown, an expert on Buteyko Breathing, heavier breathing was more evident among people who were sick.
+According to Patrick McKeown, an expert on Buteyko breathing, heavier breathing was more evident among people who were sick.

 There are many reasons why people fall into the bad habit of breathing improperly in the first place, such as the belief that it’s OK to take big and deep breaths, genetics, familial habits, processed food and stress.